-We offer scholarships to students from over 90 participating countries.
-Read your Country Page below to see what types of scholarships are available to you, and which study areas we want to see scholars apply for.
+We offer scholarships to students from over 90 countries.
+Read your country page below to see what types of scholarships are available to you, and which study areas we want scholars to apply for.

 Applicants from all eligible countries must meet the following conditions to be eligible for a New Zealand Scholarship:

 |I will be at least 18 years old at the time I start the scholarship.|

 |I am a citizen of a participating country (as listed above) and I am residing in and applying for a scholarship from my country of citizenship.|

 |I confirm that I am not also a citizen or permanent resident of any the following countries: New Zealand, Australia, Israel, South Korea, Japan, USA, any European Union country, Qatar, United Kingdom, Canada, Saudi Arabia and the United Arab Emirates.
 (Note: This criteria does not apply to people from Niue, Cook Islands and Tokelau who are New Zealand citizens, and it also does not apply to NZ-Samoan dual citizens.)|

 |On 31 December 2017, my country will have been my main country of residence for the last two years or more (unless you are a member of the diplomatic corps or a dependent of a member of the diplomatic corps).|

 |I confirm that I am not currently serving in the military.|

 |I expect to meet immigration requirements for a student visa to New Zealand or the Pacific Island country I will study in (i.e. medical checks, etc.).
 Check the following websites for further information: